pedroegerland/pedroegerland/README.md

  ##

-- 🔭  I’m currently working on Traive as Senior Software Engineer
+- 🔭  I’m currently working on a Classified company early stage as Senior Software Engineer
 - 🌱  I’m currently learning React and Flutter
 - 👯  I’m looking to collaborate on banking, financial, e-commerce, marketplace or games projects
 - ⚡  About me: